10 predictions for the 2019 Phillies season

 Before the 2011 season, the Phillies signed pitcher Cliff Lee as a free agent to create “the four aces” pitching staff.

 This season, the prized free agent is outfielder Bryce Harper.
-He is joined by a busy offseason that includes signing outfielder Andrew McCutchen and relief pitcher David Robertson, and trading for All-Stars catcher J.T.
-Realmuto and short stop Jean Segura.
+He was the centerpiece of a busy offseason that included signing outfielder Andrew McCutchen and relief pitcher David Robertson, and trading for All-Stars catcher J.T.
+Realmuto and shortstop Jean Segura.

 The 2011 season ended with the Phillies winning 102 games and losing in the National League Division Series to the St. Louis Cardinals.
 That was the last time Philadelphia made the playoffs and had a winning record.